Macil/stream_slicing/README.md

   or fewer if the stream ends while reading.
 - **readAmountStrict(size: number)** Reads and returns `size` bytes from the stream.
 Throws an error if the stream ends while reading.
+- **skipAmount(size: number)** Skips over `size` bytes from the stream.
+If you are working with a local file, make sure to use `PartialReader.fromDenoFsFile()` or provide the `seek` option to `PartialReader.fromStream()` so that efficient seeking can be done, otherwise seeking will be done by reading and then ignoring data.
 - **streamAmount(size: number)** Returns an object with a `stream` property containing a ReadableStream that forwards the next `size` bytes from the PartialReader's stream.